timothyhull/100daysofcode/days/_83_84/README.md

 ### :notebook: 9/16/22

-- Reviewed video overview of the abstract factory design pattern, in an attempt to understand how to refactor the application properly.
+- Reviewed YouTube video overview of the abstract factory design pattern, in an attempt to understand how to refactor the application properly.
     - Still unclear how to refactor the climate application.
     - Further research and testing required.

+---

+### :notebook: 9/17/22

+- Re-reviewed the first portion of the YouTube video overview for the abstract factory design pattern.
+    - Started testing in a new, simplified Python file, versus refactoring the climate application.